lowRISC/sonata-software/doc/exploring-cheriot-rtos.md

 # Exploring CHERIoT RTOS
 ## CHERIoT RTOS Orientation
-All the software in this repository runs on the CHERIoT RTOS, which is pulled into this repository as a submodule at [`cheriot-rtos`].
+All the software in this repository runs on the CHERIoT RTOS, which is pulled in at the root of this repository as a submodule named [`cheriot-rtos`].
 The [CHERIoT Programmer's Guide] contains most of what a programmer would need to know to use the RTOS.

 [`cheriot-rtos`]: ../cheriot-rtos